 If you wish to quote or include part of the content that is taken elsewhere, then there should be proper credit established.
 And if you need to duplicate content, because it will be useful to your users, try adding the nofollow and noindex option to these pages, so that it does not hurt your SEO.

-In many cases you an even duplicate your own posts and pages, this is especially prevalent in titles and meta descriptions, or in product pages that are very similar.
+In many cases you might even duplicate your own posts and pages, this is especially prevalent in titles and meta descriptions, or in product pages that are very similar.

 Although, this should be done reluctantly, only when needed and it is always best practice to change the slug of the duplicated post to differentiate it from the original one.